ElmerCSC/elmer-linsys/README.md

 Linear System Timing = True
 Solver Timing = True
 ```
 Should be added to the Solver section of interest.
+The variables $LinStr$ and $LinMethod$ should be specified in the solver file and are used to identify solvers in analysis phase.

 To plot the found benchmarking results one can use the python scripts available in the "python-scripts" directory.
 To learn more about how these work reader is referred to the docstrings at the beginning of each script file.
 However, the scipts use some common third party libraries.
 These are "numpy", "matplotlib", "pandas" and "scipy".
 These can be installed with e.g. the pip package manager by stating
 ```bash